This article was last updated on the May 6, 2018.

 First of all, make sure you're on the Email Forms tab and then click on Add New Form.

 You should then see the new Email Form settings like this:

 We'll go through each set of options, first of all, are the forms options which are as follows:

 - Email List - The Email List from your MailChimp account that you want new subscribers to be added to.

 - Confirmation Method - When a user successfully subscribes to your list either show a custom message or redirect to a page of your choice (useful if you'd like to provide a free download etc).

-- Confirmation Message (if you select message in the Confirmation Method option) - Enter your custom message to show once a user has successfully subscribed, plain text only.
+- Confirmation Message (if you select a message in the Confirmation Method option) - Enter your custom message to show once a user has successfully subscribed, plain text only.